spellml/paint-with-ml/README.md

 ![](https://i.imgur.com/QzNFAV6.png)

-Try it out yourself at $LINK.
-Or, read the article describing how it was made: "$TITLE".
+Try it out yourself by visiting [paintwithml.spell.ml](http://paintwithml.spell.ml/).
+To learn more about how this model was built and served, check out [the accompanying article](https://spell.ml/blog/paint-with-machine-learning-X10i3BAAACQAUI_o) on the Spell blog.

 ## Project hierarchy